Min11Benja/topotoga/README.md

 ### Prerequisites

 Basic knoledge of;
-  HTML
+  HTML,
-  CSS
+  CSS,
-  JAVASCRIPT
+  JAVASCRIPT,
-  CHARTS JS
+  CHARTS JS,
-  VUE JS
+  VUE JS,
   VUEX JS

 What things you need to install the software and how to install them